rajdeep345/MTLTS/README.md

 ~~~
 python ./Codes/stlv_final.py [argument_list]
 ~~~
+Instructions to run the code and sample outputs can be found in STLS_(BERT_Summarunner).ipynb

 We have included the script used to perform grid-search for hyper-parameter tuning for this task.
 ~~~